-5 Tex.
+&lt;sup>6 Tex.
 Ed.
 Code § 26.0081(d); 19 TEX.
 ADMIN.
 CODE. § 74.28(h)

-6 19 TEX.
+&lt;sup>7 19 TEX.
 ADMIN.
 CODE § 74.28(1)

-- information on testing and diagnosis of dyslexia and related disorders; - information on effective strategies for teaching students with dyslexia and related disorders; - information on qualifications of those delivering services to students with dyslexia and related disorders; - awareness of information on accommodations and modifications, especially those allowed for standardized testing; - information on eligibility, evaluation requests, and services available under IDEA and the Rehabilitation Act, §504, and information on the response to intervention process; and - contact information for the relevant regional and/or school specialists.
+- information on effective strategies for teaching students with dyslexia and related disorders; - information on qualifications of those delivering services to students with dyslexia and related disorders; - awareness of information on accommodations and modifications, especially those allowed for standardized testing; - information on eligibility, evaluation requests, and services available under IDEA and the Rehabilitation Act §504, including the differences between services available under IDEA and Section 504, and information on the response to intervention process; and - contact information for the relevant regional and/or school specialists.

-Additional notification is provided by Educational Diagnostician in English or the parent's native language, when practicable, when a student begins to receive the assistance for that school year.
+Additional notification is provided in English or the parent's native language, when practicable, when a student begins to receive the assistance for that school year.
 This written notification includes: